 installation.
 For example, double-clicking a file with a

 starts MATLAB and opens the file in the MATLAB Editor.
 For

-more information, see Associate Files with MATLAB on Windows Platforms.
+more information, see Associating Files with MATLAB on Windows Platforms.

 After starting MATLAB, the desktop opens.
 Desktop components that were open when you last shut down MATLAB are opened on startup.
 You can specify other startup options, such the initial working folder—for more information, see Startup Options and MATLAB Startup Folder.

 If you have trouble starting MATLAB, see Troubleshooting topics in the Installation Guide.